Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T4_Adam_Spenton.md

 + Website needs to at least look like it sells phones, accessories and similar services.
 <br>
-The website looks like it sells these things with buttons that say buy and a basket page and checkout page
+The website looks like it sells these things with buttons that say buy and a basket page and checkout page.

 + Website needs to contain the company name (ICUPhones).
 <br>
-ICUPhones is in the top corner of all webpages on the navbar
+ICUPhones is in the top corner of all webpages on the navbar.

 + Needs to have links to the other webpages.
 <br>